elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ## Ethical committees and general authorities
-We provide here a list of ethical committees and guidelines, relevant to life sciences data, that are responsible for national regulations in Norway:
+We provide here a list of ethics committees and guidelines, relevant to life sciences data, that are responsible for national regulations in Norway:
 ### Data privacy
 * [Norwegian Data Protection Authority](https://www.datatilsynet.no/)